FraunhoferISST/edc-samples/policy/policy-02-provision/README.md

 Ensure the following:
 - Docker is installed: [Docker Installation](https://docs.docker.com/engine/install/).
 - MinIO is configured as an S3-compatible storage emulator.
+- The AWS CLI is installed and configured for interaction with MinIO: Ensure that the **AWS CLI** is installed and configured to interact with **MinIO**.
+Follow the [AWS CLI Integration Guide](https://min.io/docs/minio/linux/integrations/aws-cli-with-minio.html) for detailed steps.

 ## Set Up MinIO